Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

 * List (Papers and Codes) of molecular design using Generative AI and Deep Learning.
 Fork [[this repository](https://github.com/AspirinCode/papers-for-molecular-design-using-DL)].

-* List of protein(molecules, enzymes, antibody, and PPIs) conformations and molecular dynamics using generative artificial intelligence and deep learning.
+* List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody, and PPIs) conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 Fork [[this repository](https://github.com/AspirinCode/awesome-AI4MolConformation-MD)].

 * List of papers about Proteins Design using Deep Learning.
 Fork [[this repository](https://github.com/Peldom/papers_for_protein_design_using_DL)].